Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Positivity and Diagnostics

 \subsubsection{Diagnostic measure: the non-overlap ratio}

 To assess positivity in practice, we introduce the \textbf{non-overlap ratio}.
 This diagnostic summarizes, at the population level, the extent to which a candidate intervention value \(a\) falls outside the conditional support region defined by the HDRs.
-Formally, we define a function \(\tau: \mathcal{A} \to [0,1]\) by
+For a fixed \(\alpha\in(0,1)\), define \(\tau_{\alpha}:\mathcal A\to[0,1]\) by

-Here, \(\tau(a)\) represents the proportion of individuals whose covariate profiles \(\vb{L}\) render the intervention value \(a\) unsupported, i.e., lying outside the practical support region where the positivity assumption is satisfied.
+Here, \(\tau_{\alpha}(a)\) represents the proportion of individuals whose covariate profiles \(\vb{L}\) render the intervention value \(a\) unsupported, i.e., lying outside the practical support region where positivity is regarded as plausible at level \(\alpha\).

-The non-overlap ratio takes values between 0 and 1: \begin{itemize} \item Values near 0 indicate that \(a\) is well-supported across the population, with few or no positivity violations at the chosen support level. \item Values near 1 indicate that \(a\) is largely unsupported, reflecting severe positivity violations and suggesting that causal inferences at this value are unreliable. \end{itemize}
+The non-overlap ratio takes values in \([0,1]\): \begin{itemize} \item Values near 0 indicate that \(a\) is well-supported across the population, with few or no positivity violations at the chosen support level. \item Values near 1 indicate that \(a\) is largely unsupported, reflecting severe positivity violations. \end{itemize}

 By aggregating individual-level support into a single summary, the non-overlap ratio provides a population-level diagnostic for evaluating the plausibility of the positivity assumption.
 Its practical use will be illustrated in the following sections.